lorossi/useless-clocks/README.md

 #### XOR128 Clock

 This clock is based on the XOR128 random number generator.
-Every millisecond it gets seeded with the current time; each of the line is then rotated in a random direction by 45 degrees.
+Every few milliseconds it gets seeded with the current time; each of the line is then rotated in a random direction by 45 degrees.
 It's actually impossible to read the time on this one, but since the algorithm is fully repeatable, there could be a way of finding out the time by starting from a screenshot.
 Completely useless, I know.
 And I am so proud of it.

 ## Credits